Las Vegas, NV

 One of Steel’s biggest pet peeves is when people ask her if she’s still writing.
 “What this does is that it immediately puts my writing into the category as a hobby,” she wrote on her website.
 “As in, are you still taking piano lessons, doing macramé, have a parrot?
 I don’t have a huge ego about my work, but let’s face it, for me it is a job.
 A job I love, and I have been doing it since I was 19 years old. … I never say to guys, ‘So are you still a lawyer? … A doctor? … A brain surgeon?’”

 And it’s the birthday of a famous dentist, John Henry “Doc” Holliday, born in Griffin, Georgia (1851).
 He studied dentistry in Philadelphia, and that’s how he got his nickname, but he was only in private practice for a few months when he contracted tuberculosis.
-He moved west from Georgia, hoping the desert air would prolong his life.
-He wound up in Tombstone, in the Arizona Territory, in 1880.
+He moved west from Georgia, hoping the desert air would prolong his life, and it was in Dallas, Texas, that he decided gambling was a more lucrative career than dentistry, especially since his chronic tubercular cough drove his patients away.
+He drifted throughout the West, developing a reputation as a gunfighter and heavy drinker, and wound up in Tombstone, in the Arizona Territory, in 1880.
 There he took up with his friends Wyatt, Virgil, and Morgan Earp, whom he’d met in Dodge City, Kansas.
 The Earp brothers were involved in a feud with a gang called the Cowboys, made up of the Clantons and the McLaurys.
 The feud led to one of the most famous shoot-outs in the history of the American West: the gunfight at the O.K.
 Corral, which happened in October 1881.
+Thirty shots were fired in as many seconds, leaving three dead and many wounded.
+Holliday survived the shoot-out, but died of tuberculosis six years later, at a sanatorium in Glenwood Springs, Colorado.